-Why It Pays To Release The Same Song More Than Once
+The Remix Race: Why It Pays To Release Songs More Than Once

 If you're an artist looking to break chart records in the streaming era, your best weapon might just be quantity.